pupil-labs/pupil-docs/neon/general/using-a-usb-hub/index.md

-# Using a USB-C Hub
+# Using a USB Hub
 The capabilities of the Companion device can be extended by connecting it to a USB-C hub.
 You can still connect Neon to the Companion device through the hub.
 For this to work, the hub needs to provide a USB-C port that supports data transfer (some USB-C ports only support power delivery!).